jonipsaro/academic-kickstart/content/post/krios_acquire_k3/index.md

 	<li><div style='background:pink; color:darkred'><B>CRITICAL - Double Check the Following:</B>
 		<ul>Microscope computer - The stage rotation (alpha) is set to zero.
 Stage >> Popout >> alpha</ul>
 		<ul>Microscope computer - The Turbo pump is OFF.</ul>
-		<ul>Microscope computer - The 100 um objective aperature is inserted.<BR>Note:  If the objective was not inserted, it is necessary to redo the direct alignments.</ul>
+		<ul>Microscope computer - The 100 um objective aperture is inserted.<BR>Note:  If the objective was not inserted, it is necessary to redo the direct alignments.</ul>
 		<ul>Gatan computer - The camera mode is Counted.</ul>
 	</div></li>
 	<li>Start the automated acquisition <code>EPU >> Automated Acquistion >> Start Run!</code></li>